Where is the LTTng community?

 .

-Once you have posted your patch to the mailing list, or submitted your changes as a GitHub pull request, other contributors may propose modifications to your patch.
+Once you have posted your patch to LTTng Review, the mailing list, or to another accepted platform, other contributors may propose modifications to your patch.
 This is completely normal.
 This collaborative code review is an integral part of the open source development process in general, and LTTng makes no exception.

 Keep in mind that reviewing patches is a time-consuming